The highly reliable ID tag —

 At the institutional level, organizations are doing the same thing.
 They adhere an ID tag with a unique number to each piece of property.
 They record the make, model, serial number and any other pertinent data.
 Then all that information is stored in large databases to be accessed for various purposes.

-Beginning in the 1960s, with the wide availability of the consumer etching tool, the police discovered a way for citizens to mark individual pieces of property in their homes or small businesses with a driver’s license number.
-Citizens would then record the serial numbers of those items on a sheet of paper, and place a generic warming sign on doors to warn thieves.
+Beginning in the 1960s, with the wide availability of the consumer etching tool, the police discovered a way for citizens to mark individual pieces of property in their homes or small businesses with a Social Security number or driver’s license number.
+Citizens would then record the serial numbers of those items on a sheet of paper, and place a generic warning sign on doors to warn thieves.

 Migration to the web

 In the age of the internet, a new aspect of ID tagging has emerged.
-It is the miniaturization of institutional asset management strategies described above being merged together with the old-fashioned Operation Identification strategy.
-It takes Institutional asset management and shrinks it down for individual citizens at the grass roots.
+It is the miniaturization of institutional asset management strategies described above, merged together with the old-fashioned Operation Identification strategy.
+It takes Institutional asset management and shrinks it down for individual citizens and small end users.

-What seems, at first blush, like the most flimsy of security systems, is actually a sophisticated and well-proven strategy that is anchored by two global management standards.
+What seems, at first blush, like the most flimsy of security systems is actually a sophisticated and well-proven strategy that is anchored by two global management standards.
 1).
 The ID tag must contain the name of the company and the ID tag must have large numbers.
 2).
 To protect the identity of the rightful owners, the website must securely store the information about them.
+That’s it!

-Now, homeowners, small businesses, renters, students and active duty military, become asset managers over their own portable electronics and tools.
-It puts power into the hands of individual citizens and aids the police and Good Samaritans.
+Now, homeowners, small businesses, renters, students and active duty military, become the asset managers of their own portable electronics and tools.
+It puts power back into the hands of individual citizens and aids the police and Good Samaritans.

-What law enforcement agency wouldn’t love to have better access to the serial numbers of stolen items?
-What police agency wouldn’t want citizens to have a low-cost, low-tech security system that warns burglars away with warning signs and marked property?
+What law enforcement agency wouldn’t love to have the serial numbers of stolen items stapled to the back of a police report?
+What law enforcement agency wouldn’t want citizens to have a low-cost, low-tech security system that warns burglars away with warning signs and marked property?

 What Good Samaritan wouldn’t love the chance to find a piece of ID tagged property and get it back into the hands of its rightful owner with little hassle or inconvenience?

 The internet and miniaturized asset management strategies have made this all possible.
 Now, the next big hurdle is adoption.
 It’s like getting people to buckle their seat belts.
-It’s time to get citizens on board by having them ID tag property.
+It’s time to get citizens on board by having them tag property with an ID.